 Uninterrupted Speaking Time: Explicitly request the space to present your viewpoint without interruptions.
 This promotes mutual understanding and respect in the conversation.

 It's important to realize that you are not powerless.
-By consciously working on your communication skills and assertiveness, you can bring about positive change in your interactions and better protect yourself against verbal abuse.
+By consciously working on your communication skills and assertiveness, you can bring about positive change in your interactions and better protect yourself against verbal violence.

 Comments